School resource officer: Teaching and mentorship

 A 2017 study combined crime data from the U.S. Department of Education and interviews with 20 SROs to better understand how officers are spending their time between teaching, mentorship, and law enforcement.
-Overall, the study finds that while 75% of SROs perform law enforcement functions, only about half of SROs perform teaching or mentorship functions.
-The performance of these functions were also different based on the racial make-up and socio-economic status of the students at the schools.
-For example, at schools with students of lower socio-economic statuses, while SROs engaged in more mentorship than at schools with wealthier students, they also were more involved in school discipline and implemented more laws than at wealthier schools.
-The findings also indicated that SROs perform more law enforcement functions as the percentage of white students increase.

-It is important to note that this information comes from a single study, so more research is needed to draw significant conclusions on SRO teaching and mentorship.

 Financial costs

 A 2011 report from the Justice Policy Institute considered the cost of SROs as compared to other full-time employees at secondary schools.
 An SRO is paid at the rate of a police detective, which in 2011 was paid an average of $63,294 per year.
-This salary was more than both the average teacher's salary and average school counselor's salary in 2011.
+This salary was more than both the average teacher's salary and the average school counselor's salary in 2011.
 Opponents of SROs often cite this as a reason to not employ an SRO, as it may strain an already tight school budget.
 However, in some cases, law enforcement agencies have been known to split the cost of employing an SRO with the district.
-There are also grant opportunities available through the Community Oriented Policing Solutions office under the Department of Justice.
-Those grants made their first major impact in 2000 when the grants provided money to employ almost 600 School resource officers in 289 different communities.